-25. The provisions of this Act or any rule made thereunder or any order made under any such rule shall, have effect notwithstanding anything inconsistent therewith contained in any other law for the time being in force or in any instrument having the force of law.
+25. The provisions of this Act or any rule made there under or any order made under any such rule shall, have effect notwithstanding anything inconsistent therewith contained in any other law for the time being in force or in any instrument having the force of law.
+Overriding effect.

-Overhiding effect.

-26. No stit, prosecution or other legal proceedings shall lie against the State Government or any officer or authority of the State Government for anything which is in good faith done or intended to be done in pursuance of this Act or any rule made thereunder or any order issued under any such rule.
+26. No suit, prosecution or other legal proceeding shall lie against the State Government or any officer or authority of the State Government for anything which is in good faith done or intended to be done in pursuance of this Act or any rule made there under or any order issued under any such rule.

-Protection of action taken in good faith
+Protection of action taken in good faith.

-- 27. (1) The State Government shall Annual Report cause an annual report to be prepared of interceptions, giving a full account of,- - (i) the number of applications for authorisation of interceptions received by the Competent Authority from the Police Department in which prosecutions have been launched
+27. (1) The State Government shall cause an annual report to be prepared giving a full accounts of:-